ssh88/SeguePerformable/README.md

 }
 ```

-This checks if the sender is the completion block we passed in when calling our new ```performSegue``` function, if it is the protocol extension will automatically call the completion block.
+This checks if the sender is the completion block we passed in when calling our new ```performSegue``` function, if it is the protocol extension will automatically execute the completion block.

 #### Embedded Segues / Container Views